 The University of Minnesota Dietetic Internship is 37 weeks in duration, with two weeks of vacation from late December - early January.
-The program begins in early September with a one-week orientation, and commences with graduation the end of May.
+The program begins in early September with a two-week orientation, and commences with graduation the end of May.

 U of M DI interns need to possess the following personal characteristics to succeed in this fast-paced, multi-disciplinary program: